 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Opendoor, Schmitt, Block and Twitter and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Nov.
-11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Opendoor Technologies, Inc. (NASDAQ: OPEN), Schmitt Industries, Inc. (NASDAQ: SMIT), Block, Inc. (NYSE: SQ) and Twitter, Inc. (NYSE: TWTR).
+NEW YORK, Nov.
+11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Opendoor Technologies, Inc. OPEN, Schmitt Industries, Inc. SMIT, Block, Inc. SQ and Twitter, Inc. TWTR.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: December 21, 2020 – September 16, 2022 or pursuant to the Company's December 21, 2020 IPO